savonet/book/audio.md

 A similar mechanism can be used to change the file name according to metadata.
 In the following example, the name of the file is stored in a reference.
-We then use `on_metadata` to register a handler on the stream which, when there is new metadata, updates the filename accordingly and reopens the file.
+We then use the `reopen_on_metadata` argument to register a handler on the stream which, when there is new metadata, updates the filename accordingly and returns `true`, which instructs to reopen the file.
 It will thus create a new file for each track, whose name is determined by the metadata.

 ```{.liquidsoap include="liq/output.file4.liq" from=2}
 ```